 Neither of the other boys were home.
 James was on a date.
 Lucas was out with Eleanor.

-He'd just hung up (via Skype) on Alena.
+He'd just hung up (via Skype) on Elizabeth.
 Or more correctly, she'd hung up on him.

 And with perfect reason to.